Simon & Garfunkel: 1965–1966: Mainstream breakthrough and success

 In the United States, Dick Summer, a late-night DJ at WBZ in Boston, played "The Sound of Silence"; it became popular with a college audience.
 It was picked up the next day along the East Coast of the United States.
 When Wilson heard about this new wave of interest, he took inspiration from the success of the folk-rock hybrid that he had created with Dylan in "Like a Rolling Stone" and crafted a rock remix of "Sound of Silence" using studio musicians.
 The remix was issued in September 1965, and it eventually reached the Billboard Hot 100.
 Wilson did not inform the duo of his plan, and Simon was "horrified" when he first heard it.

-By January 1966, "The Sound of Silence" had topped the Hot 100, selling over one million copies.
+By January 1966, "The Sound of Silence" had topped the Hot 100, selling more than one million copies.
 Simon reunited with Garfunkel in New York, leaving Chitty and his friends in England behind.
 CBS demanded a new album to be called Sounds of Silence to ride the wave of the hit.
 Recorded in three weeks and consisting of rerecorded songs from The Paul Simon Songbook plus four new tracks, Sounds of Silence was rush-released in mid-January 1966, peaking at number 21 Billboard Top LPs chart.
 A week later, "Homeward Bound" was released as a single, entering the USA top ten, followed by "I Am a Rock" peaking at number three.
 The duo supported the recordings with a nationwide tour of the US including a performance during the first Spring Weekend of the University of Massachusetts Boston where the duo was the headline act.
 CBS continued its promotion by re-releasing Wednesday Morning, 3 A.M., which charted at number 30.
 Despite the success, the duo was derided by some critics as a manufactured imitation of folk music.